How to Use a Bitcoin ATM (Comprehensive Step by Step Guide)

 The direct earning percentage of a Bitcoin ATM is known as the commission fee.
 This is the owner’s labeled fee for the services provided.
 Charges can change per the owner’s wish.

 The average commission percentage is about 10%, and the commission fee often changes depending upon other cost factors like real estate prices and rental values.
-The cost of wallet hosting, fast payments, and institutional transfers also affects the overall commission rate.
+The cost of wallet hosting, fast payments, and institutional transfers also affects the commission rate.

 Most of the profits derived from Bitcoin ATMs come from commissions gained from high transaction volumes.